 Grow some food

-It worries me that things seem to be getting worse, not better.
-These are very troubling times.
 Food security is such an important issue, but it is not being treated as such.
-Band aids are being used rather than helping people to help themselves.
+Band-aids are being used rather than helping people to help themselves.
 We are still being told to spend, spend, spend.
 It’s all so CRAZY!

 Outsmart the system by trusting in yourself and investing time into learning these precious and timeless skills.
 Once you learn them, share them.
-These are the true solution to having a well fed food secure family.
+We should all know how to eat healthy on a budget.
+These are the true solution to having a well-fed food secure family.